Getting Married in Hawaii

 Must Wake Up Early

 Obviously, the main deterrent is the early start time.
-For many brides, hair and makeup are a must, and it takes time.
-Even if you plan to keep the morning routine simple, you have to take into account the time it’s going to take to get on the road and arrive at the ceremony location.
+Hair and makeup are a must for many brides, and it takes time.
+Even if you plan to keep the morning routine simple, you have to take into account the time it will take to get on the road and arrive at the ceremony location.

 The Water’s Color Is not as Vibrant

 The best time for vibrant color is in the middle of the day.
-While that often means warmer temperatures under the sun, that’s what many couples want.
+While that often means warmer temperatures under the sun, many couples want that.
 Sunrise weddings hopefully offer beautiful skies, but if you want that postcard Hawaii look, you might want to consider a ceremony time later in the day.

 Not Ideal For Guests

 Almost all of our sunrise weddings are couples eloping in Hawaii.
-Trying to get your guests awake and on time for sunrise could be quite the challenge.
+Trying to get your guests awake and on time for sunrise could be challenging.

 Best Hawaii Wedding Package for a Sunrise Wedding

-Most sunrise weddings are elopements or small groups.
+Most sunrise weddings are elopements or small groups, and we have a variety of wedding packages to choose from.

 Gardenia Wedding Package: Perfect if you have a rental car and want to customize your selections, such as adding the digital images, videography, and flowers.

 Maile Wedding Package: Our first package to include limousine transportation.
-If you know you want transportation, the Maile is a good starting point.
+The Maile is a good starting point if you know you want transportation.

 Lehua Wedding Package: A popular selection as it includes an officiant, photographer, videographer, limo service, and a wedding floral selection